adnissen/atci/README.md

 The part numbers _must_ start at 1.
 When `filename.part1.ext` is processed, if `filename.ext` already exists, it will be appended to.
 The next file must be `filename.part2.ext`, and so on.

-When using the `streamdl` command, atci automatically uses ffmpeg to split an m3u8 stream into parts based on your `stream_chunk_size` configuration (default: 60 seconds).
+When using the `streamdl <stream-name> <url.m3u8>` command, atci automatically uses ffmpeg to split an m3u8 stream into parts based on your `stream_chunk_size` configuration (default: 60 seconds).
 These files are saved with a naming pattern like:

 ```
 stream-name.YYYYMMDD_HHMMSS.partX.ts